 The answer is: YES, you do!

-But NOT those “extra insurances” for anything you can imagine.
+But NOT those weird “extra insurances” for everything you didn’t even know that it could have been a risk at all.
 Keep in mind the industry is earning money “playing” with your fears.

 The only insurance we recommend is general travel insurance (from an authentic insurance company).

-TIP (non sponsored): We have travel insurance from Allianz and we are really happy with their support.
+OUR TRAVEL INSURANCE TIP (again, not sponsored): We have travel insurance from Allianz and we are really happy with their service.

 8. WHERE AND WHEN to travel